fatmarker/talk-titles/README.md

 Anti-alias

 ## Translation
 If you want these in another language, all the files are here for you to do that; I will only maintain the English version.

-New branches may be created for different languages.
-Ask if you would like to contribute.
+Create a new fork for another language.

 ## Versioning
 The version number is based on the date of the S-99, its language code, and builds.